pluralsight/guides/in-review/python/running-shell-commands-with-flask/article.md

 ~~~

-You may run the commands with where statements for 'Pending' and 'Failed' as well just to make sure.
-All the
-queries should give the same result.
+You may run the commands with statements for 'Pending' and 'Failed' as well just to double-check.
+All the queries should return the same result.

 ### The code

-Now create a file called **app.py** inside the src directory,
+Create a file called **app.py** inside the src directory,

 ~~~bash
 touch ~/workspace/flaskshell/src/app.py
 ~~~

-Inside the file put in the below code -
+Inside the file put in the code listed below.

 ~~~python
 from flask import Flask